Request Free, One-on-one Academic Assessment

-SchoolTutoring Academy’s tutoring programs for Lakeville students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Lakeville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Lakeville District Curriculum Used in Our In-Home Tutoring Programs

 Freetown Lakeville Regional School District serves the communities of Lakeville and Freetown.
 Apponoquet Regional High School has created an acrostic out of each of the first letters in its name, which encourages “achievement, rigor, honor, [and] success for all students.
 Apponoquet Regional High offers various unique courses, including Presentational Technology Tools, Hispanic Cultures & Lifestyles, Desktop Publishing, Horror Fiction, Rock and Roll: The History of Our Music, Computers and Music: The 21st Century, Cultures in Conflict: Exploring Global Issues, Criminal Law, Personal Finance with Algebra Applications, and Scientific Research Methods.

 We currently cover the following Lakeville-area school district: Freetown Lakeville Regional School District.